virtiijain/virtiijain/README.md

 </p>

 ## About Me
-I am a full-stack developer focused on building clean, scalable, and high-performance web applications.
-I work primarily with the MERN stack, and I am expanding my backend skills with Python while actively learning Machine Learning, including model building, data preprocessing, and evaluation.
+I am a frontend developer passionate about building clean, responsive, and high-performance user interfaces.
+I specialize in React.js and modern JavaScript frameworks, focusing on intuitive UX and scalable component architecture.
+With a background in the MERN stack, I understand full-stack workflows while primarily crafting engaging frontend experiences.

 ## Tech Stack